-Enter the Forest House and you will experience the outdoors from the inside.
+Enter Elaine’s Forest House and you will experience the outdoors from the inside.
 Nature abounds within the home, featuring five fully furnished tree-themed private rooms, each with their own special nature inspired décor.
 The house offers a holistic and healing environment.
 Gentle tones of healing music and a soothing fragrance of aromatherapy linger throughout.
 Surrounding the house are lush, peaceful gardens that bring about a calming effect to the residents and their visiting loved ones.

 Elaine’s Forest House is fully staffed with 24-hour caregivers and all the services that hospice care offers.
 We provide a low patient to caregiver ratio for maximum attentiveness and care.
 Accommodations serve terminally ill patients who lack adequate caregiver resources in their own homes and need assistance as they make their end-of-life journey.
 Room and board are available on a sliding fee scale.
 Limited financial assistance is also available thanks to charitable contributions from the community.

-The Forest House is a collaborative effort between Vista Hospice, Northern Arizona Healthcare Foundation and Northern Arizona Healthcare.
+Elaine’s Forest House is a collaborative effort between Vista Hospice, Northern Arizona Healthcare Foundation and Northern Arizona Healthcare.
 Vista Hospice provides care for the residents under a leased property agreement with Northern Arizona Healthcare.
 The Northern Arizona Healthcare Foundation served as the primary facilitator for a donation made by the Loven family to revitalize the house to its present condition.
-The Forest House is located at 220 W. Forest Avenue in Flagstaff.
+Elaine’s Forest House is located at 220 W. Forest Avenue in Flagstaff.

 Dedicated to Elaine Loven